icarohs7/gradle-buildsrc/README.md

-# unox-dependencies
+# unox-buildsrc

 ## Description
-Helper repository used to organize my dependencies
+BuildSrc folder I use on many projects, aggregating helper scripts and dependencies